ruggeromontesi/exam-validator/readme.txt

 amount.
 The students considered "cheaters" are listed within file threshold-based-report.txt located within ./target/generated-reports.
-The report indicates the predefined amount considered to create the list of cheating students.
+The report indicates the predefined amount to create the list of cheating students.
 This amount can be set by the user, at the moment of launching application, through a command line parameter.(See section installation and running for more details).

-2)Sorting student according to similarities in the answeres with one of their  neighbours.
+2)Sorting student according to similarities in the answers with one of their  neighbours.
-The second approach is a softer one in that it analyzes and sort the students according to the amount of of their questions identical to the answers of one of their neighbours.
+The second approach is a softer one in that it analyzes and sort the students according to the amount of their questions identical to the answers of one of their neighbours.
 This sorted list is available within file aggregated-report.txt.

-In addition, a third report is generated, showing for each students the amount of identical answers in comparison to each of the neighbours.
+In addition, a third report is generated, showing for each student the amount of identical answers in comparison to each of the neighbours.
 ###################################################################################################